GianncarloG/CloudResumeChallangeAzure/README.md

 # CloudResumeChallangeAzure

-Used to host the files for the Azure Cloud Resume Challenge
+Used to host the files for the Azure Cloud Resume Challenge!